 Tell us in the comments:

-- What are some of your favorite holiday gift ideas?
+- What are some of your favorite sustainable gift ideas?

-- What healthy gifts do you plan to give this year?
+- What gifts do you plan to give loved ones for the holidays?